 Up on Deck 6, the Bridge is where all navigation happens, and it is the room that you have to visit at least a few times during your journey.

 One of the coolest aspects of traveling on the Akademik Ioffe is that the ship has an “open bridge” policy.
-That means guests may enter the bridge at any time and watch the crew at work, while taking in the sights from the Captain’s point of view.
+That means guests may enter the bridge at any time and watch the crew at work while taking in the sights from the Captain’s point of view.

-There is always a One Ocean staff member on the bridge who can explain everything to you, point out birds and other wildlife, and otherwise make sure no one interferes with crew.
+There is always a One Ocean staff member on the bridge who can explain everything to you, point out birds and other wildlife, and otherwise make sure no one interferes with the crew.

-The bridge is only off limits when the Captain and crew determine that they need the space to themselves.
+The bridge is only off-limits when the Captain and crew determine that they need the space to themselves.
 For example, when the weather gets very rough and the crew doesn’t want any distractions.

 One of the nice things about One Oceans Expeditions is that they bring subject matter experts with them on each trip.
 For example, on our trip, we had an expert on glaciers and another on the history of Antarctica.

-Each day, there is a presentation on some interesting aspect of your trip.
+Each day, there is a presentation on some interesting aspects of your trip.
 From a presentation on the Antarctica Treaty to a talk about various types of ice we’d be seeing, this is where it all happens.

 One of the best presentations wasn’t exactly a presentation.
 Rather, we got to see a film.
 And it’s one of the most interesting old films I’ve ever seen.

 The Peking Battles Cape Horn is a film by Captain Irving Johnson describing life on a ship in treacherous seas.
 Johnson made the film in 1929 and voiced it in 1980.
 It’s worth a look!